nicoxmcd/Cloud/Paths/CloudPracticioner/Services.md

 - In-Memory Database System (IMDS)
 - Real Time Database (RTDB)
 - Databases that rely on internal memory or RAM for data storage
-- ideal for applicatiosn that require microsecond reponse times or have large spikes in traffic
+- Ideal for applications that require microsecond reponse times or have large spikes in traffic
 - Offers low latency, high throughput, and high scalability like banks, gaming apps
 - Examples: Amazon MemoryDB for Redis, Amazon DAX, Amazon ElastiCache